akirakianna/project-2/README.md

 The project must:

- - Consume a public API
+ - Consume a public API.
- - Have several components
+ - Have several components.
- - The app should include a router with several pages
+ - The app should include a router with several pages.
- - Include wireframes - designed before building the app
+ - Include wireframes - designed before building the app.
- - Have semantically clean HTML
+ - Have semantically clean HTML.
- - Be deployed online
+ - Be deployed online.

 ## Technologies Used